day-trips

 Córdoba is about 1.25 hours from Jaén, with one of Spain's most extraordinary buildings, the Mezquita.
 A forest of red and white arches surrounds a Renaissance cathedral built inside a medieval mosque.

-Arrive early for the Mezquita when light streams through the arches and the crowds are smaller.
+I recommend arriving early for the Mezquita when light streams through the arches and the crowds are smaller.
 Then wander the narrow streets of the Judería (Jewish Quarter) and the Alcázar de los Reyes Cristianos with its gardens.

 If visiting in May, try to coincide with the Festival de los Patios, when residents open their flower-filled courtyards to visitors.
 It's a UNESCO-listed tradition and genuinely beautiful.